liam-wiltshire/talks/scaling/content.md

 threat traffic - we have a continual 70k requests per hour on an almost continual basis - this would quickly consume your resources (and your network) if you let that traffic through to your servers.

 ---

+class: content-even

+#Rate Limiting

+- Consider what a reasonable number of requests would be
+	- In many cases, even 1 request a second is probably high
+- As a starting point, rate-limiting the entire API platform would rule out the worse offenders

+???

+- We looked at our worst case - enterprise customers with 10 servers behind one external IP
+ - 1 request a minute + 20 store requests pm = 105 total
+- For simplicity we just rate-limited the entire API platform, but you could put more granularity in
+ - Rate limit different IPs different depending on use.
+- Rate limiting can be done in the application layer, but equally you could use something like fail2ban to monitor the logs and block at a firewall level from that.

+---